projectpokemon/EventsGallery/Released/Gen 8/Wild Area Events/readme.md

 ## [Wild Area Event #45: Wooloo Event](https://projectpokemon.org/home/files/file/4489-wild-area-event-45-wooloo-event/)
 This is a Wild Area event held by Sword and Shield.
 This event give players a chance to encounter a shiny Wooloo from 5-star Raids.

+## [Wild Area Event #46: Froggy Pokemon Event] (https://projectpokemon.org/home/files/file/4494-wild-area-event-46-rainy-season-with-froggy/)
+ This is a Wild Area event held by Sword and Shield.
+With this event, you get a chance to encounter Giganantamax Venusaur; and with 5-stars raids, you get a chance to land on a 2% guaranteed Shiny Politoed slot.
+The theme of this raid focuses on frogs.